 - Verifying the results

 The training set is a subset of the whole dataset and we generally don't train a model on the entirety of the data.
 In non-generative models, a training set usually contains around 80% of the main dataset's data.
-As its name says, it is used for training the model.
+As the name implies, it is used for training the model.
 This procedure is also referred to as fitting the model.

 There are exceptions to this rule, though.

-The test set is a subset of the whole dataset, and is used to evaluate the model and check how well it learnt from the training set.
+The test set is a subset of the whole dataset, and is used to evaluate the model and check how well it learned from the training set.

 The model mustn't interact or see the test set before evaluating.
 The data must be unknown when first evaluating, otherwise it's not really testing the model.